jfpatrick/accsoft-gui-rad-comrad/docs/basic/rbac.rst

 RBAC integration
 ================

-ComRAD integrates with RBAC similar to Java applications, with reduced capabilities.
+ComRAD integrates with RBAC for device access.
 By default, ComRAD works with the production RBAC service.
 If you are willing to switch to an alternative server, refer to :doc:`../advanced/cmw`.

 - `Authentication`_